 If you wish to accomplish anything with the state’s government entities, you will require the BSN number in the Netherlands.
-You will require BSN in order to complete any financial transaction, obtain a driver’s license, or obtain approval or for any other government services.
+You will require a BSN in order to complete any financial transaction, obtain a driver’s license, or obtain approval for any other government services.

 We will provide you with all the necessary information that you’ll need and cater to your requirements with a solution that will serve your interest.

 Information that is given by you during registration can’t be used by any institution Unless permitted by law.

 BSN number previously used to be known as Sofi number which used to be issued by Dutch tax authorities.
 But from Nov 2007, the Sofi number converted to the BSN number and from January 2014 Dutch tax authorities stopped using the Sofi number.